Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: All arc-like continua with terminal points are Julia continua

 \item We also define $\psi_k\colon \hat{T}\to [0,1]$ by $\psi_k(z)\defeq \phi_k(\re z)$, using the convention that $\re \infty = \infty$.
 These maps form our pseudo-conjugacy for use with Proposition~\ref{prop:conjugacyprinciple}. \end{enumerate}

-The idea of the construction is summarised in Figure \ref{fig:tract_construction}: the map $\psi_k$ provides an identification between the tract $T$ and the domain of the map $g_k$, or equivalently the range of the map $g_{k+1}$.
+The idea of the construction is summarised in Figure \ref{fig:tract_construction}: the map $\psi_{k_*}$ provides an identification between the tract $T$ and the domain of the map $g_{k_*}$, or equivalently the range of the map $g_{k}$.
 The notation within the figure will become clear in the detailed definitions; the reader may find it useful to keep the figure to hand while reading about the construction.

 As the technical details of the inductive step of the construction are somewhat involved, let us first set out its overall structure, and explain the motivation for the choices made.
-We begin by defining $\widetilde{M}_0$ and $\gamma_0$.
+We begin by defining $s(0)$, $\widetilde{M}_0$, $\phi_0$ and $\gamma_0$.
 Then suppose that $k\geq 1$, and that all relevant objects have been defined up to stage $k-1$.
-Also set

-Below, we sometimes write $k_*$ and sometimes $k-1$.
-This is because we use the same construction in Section~\ref{sec:allinone} to construct all relevant continua within the same function; there $k_*$ will be chosen to be a different ``predecessor''.

 \begin{enumerate} \item[I1.]
 We choose the set $\Omega_k$ such that the complementary intervals of $\Omega_k$ are small enough; see ~\ref{I1item:Omegaimage}.
 This is done so that the information of how these intervals are mapped over the set $\Xi_{k_*}$ encodes the essential information about $g_k$. \item[I2.]
 We define $N_k$ and $R_k$ sufficiently large.
 Recall from Proposition~\ref{prop:arclikeexistenceprecise} that the $n_{k_*}$-th iterate of the Julia continuum will begin near real part $M_{k_*}$.
 Moreover, from the definition of the map $\psi_{k_*}$, the essential information about the image of the map $f_k$ concerns points with real parts in the interval $[M_{k_*},\widetilde{M}_{k_*}]$ (as the other parts of the tract are collapsed by $\psi_{k_*}$).
+Recall that $f_k$ was defined in~\ref{eqn:defnfk}.

-The key goal of our choice of $N_k$ will be to ensure that $F^{N_k}$ maps this interval to real parts larger than $R_{k-1}$, i.e. to the right of all decorations already constructed at this stage~\eqref{eqn:Nkright}.
-(In the actual construction, the final map $F$ is not yet defined, so we need to instead use $F_{k-1}$ in~\eqref{eqn:Nkright}; the same applies for the remainder of this informal description.)
+Our choice of $N_k$ is made to ensure that $F^{N_k}$ maps this interval to real parts larger than $R_{k-1}$, i.e. to the right of all decorations already constructed at this stage; see~\eqref{eqn:Nkright}.
+(In the actual construction, the final map $F$ is not yet defined, so we instead use $F_{k-1}$ in~\eqref{eqn:Nkright}; the same applies for the remainder of this informal description.)